Lake Tahoe & Gold Country in fall

 Every autumn, salmon leave the lake, and swim up Taylor Creek to lay their eggs, creating the next generation of salmon.

-On the boardwalk just past the bridge, look for beaver activity.
-Beavers have created dams on the creek, and also, see the evidence of their very good teeth on tree trunks.
+Walk down the boardwalk to look the salmon in the creek.
+Also, just past the bridge, look for beaver activity.
+Beavers have create dams on the creek, and also, see the evidence of their very good teeth on tree trunks.

 Fall foliage – Favorite spots